Prospective MST Students

 IELTS score of 6.5 or higher

 - Personal Statement

 See the MST FAQ for detailed information on admission requirements, English language proficiency

 If you have earned an undergraduate degree in accounting from an institution in the United States, then you have completed all the prerequisite courses for the MST program.
-If you have earned an undergraduate degree in accounting from an institution outside of the United States, you will still need to complete a course in Tax (comparable to Tax Factors of Business and Investment Decisions) in an institution located in the United States.
+If you have earned an undergraduate degree in accounting from an institution outside of the United States, you will still need to complete a course in Tax (comparable to Taxation of Individuals and Flow-Through Entities) in an institution located in the United States.

 If you have not earned an accounting undergraduate degree, you will need to complete the following undergraduate courses (or equivalent) prior to admission.
 We’ve included the course numbers in parenthesis in case you’d like to take them at SJSU:

 • Managerial Accounting (BUS1 021)